Lime Rock Park

 Lime Rock Park is a natural-terrain motorsport road racing venue located in Lakeville, Connecticut, United States, a hamlet in the town of Salisbury, in the state's northwest corner.
 Built in 1956, it is the nation's third oldest continuously operating road racing venue, behind Road America (1955) and Willow Springs International Motorsports Park (1953).
-The track is owned by Skip Barber, a former race car driver who started the Skip Barber Racing School in 1975.
+The track was owned by Skip Barber from 1984 to April 2021, a former race car driver who started the Skip Barber Racing School in 1975.
+Now, it is owned by Lime Rock Group, LLC.
 It was listed on the National Register of Historic Places in 2009.

 History

 The 1.530 mi Lime Rock track was originally conceived of in 1956 by Jim Vaill, who, along with John Fitch and Cornell Aeronautical Laboratory, built the track utilizing state-of-the-art road and highway safety principles of the time.
 The first race, a mix of G-Production class and an MG class, was held on April 28, 1957.
 The winner of the G-Production was Ted Sprigg in an Alfa Romeo Giulietta.
 The winner of the MG class was Charles Callanan in an MG TC.

-In 1959, Lime Rock hosted the Little Le Mans race, won by Charles Callanan and Roger Penske in a Fiat Abarth.
+In 1959, Lime Rock was the site of a notable upset, when Rodger Ward won a Formula Libre race driving an Offenhauser-engined midget car, usually used on oval tracks.
+Ward used an advantageous power-to-weight ratio and his dirt-track cornering abilities to defeat several highly regarded sports cars and drivers for the victory.
+The year, the track also hosted the Little Le Mans race, won by Charles Callanan and Roger Penske in a Fiat Abarth.
 In 2008, the track was re-paved and two new corner complexes were added.

 The track has a loyal following, though it did face some resistance from the local community shortly after it opened.
 In 1959, the Lime Rock Protective Association, with support from the nearby Trinity Episcopal Church, took the park to Litchfield Superior Court in an effort to ban Sunday racing.
 The court issued a permanent injunction against Sunday racing, and its decision was upheld by the Connecticut Supreme Court.
 While restrictive, the carefully crafted injunction was also enabling.
 It preserved the track's right to conduct unmuffled sports car racing on Fridays and Saturdays, plus testing on Tuesdays and other operating benefits.
 The injunction stands to this day.

 The track has featured many well-known racers including Paul Newman, who supported his own Newman-Haas team with Bob Sharp, Mario Andretti, Stirling Moss, Dan Gurney, Sam Posey, and Mark Donohue.
 Other racers have included Parnelli Jones, Joey Logano, Austin Dillon, Simon Pagenaud, Alexander Rossi, and Tom Cruise.
 Posey and Newman have sections of the circuit named for them.

 The Rolex Sports Car Series, American Le Mans Series and IMSA WeatherTech SportsCar Championship have used a configuration which included the chicane at turn five and West Bend.